Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Acknowledgements

 \section{Acknowledgements}

 This work has been co-funded by the BALLADEER (PROMETEO/2021/088) project, a Big Data analytical platform for the diagnosis and treatment of Attention Deficit Hyperactivity Disorder (ADHD) featuring extended reality, funded by the Conselleria de Innovación, Universidades, Ciencia y Sociedad Digital (Generalitat Valenciana) and the AETHER-UA project (PID2020-112540RB-C43), a smart data holistic approach for context-aware data analytics: smarter machine learning for business modelling and analytics, funded by Spanish Ministry of Science and Innovation.
 Sandra García-Ponsoda holds a predoctoral contract granted by \textit{ValgrAI - Valencian Graduate School and Research Network of Artificial Intelligence} and the \textit{Generalitat Valenciana}, and co-funded by the \textit{European Union}.
+In addition, this work is part of the TSI-100927-2023-6 Project, funded by the Recovery, Transformation and Resilience Plan from the European Union Next Generation through the Ministry for Digital Transformation and the Civil Service.